 It was first described as an inverted U wave as early as 1980 and then introduced by Wellen in 1982 as Wellen’s syndrome, the name by which it is known today(1).

 The pattern represents a significant major coronary artery stenosis.
+More specifically a Left Anterior Descending(LAD) artery stenosis.
+In most cases this is proximal, but it may be mid or distal LAD.
+It is a major stenosis.
 If the pattern is not recognised and the patient is untreated, up to 75% of patients will have an anterior wall myocardial infarction within days/weeks.(2) Because of this it has been called “The Widow Maker”.

 How to Recognise the Pattern?